853866252/django-monitio/README.md

     messages.WARNING
     messages.ERROR

 **Note**: Let's stress the importance of this.
-If you use `persistent_messages` constants the message will be stored in the database and kept there till somebody explicitly deletes it.
+If you use `monitio` constants the message will be stored in the database and kept there till somebody explicitly deletes it.
 If you use `contrib.messages` constants, you get the same behavior as if you were using a non persistent storage, messages are stored in the database ensuring reception but they are removed right after being accessed.

 ### Adding a message ###